Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company recently performed an annual security assessment of its AWS environment.
 The assessment showed that audit logs are not available beyond 90 days and that unauthorized changes to IAM policies are made without detection.
 How should a security engineer resolve these issues?

-- [x] Create an Amazon S3 lifecycle policy that archives AWS CloudTrail trail logs to Amazon S3 Glacier after 90 days.
+- [ ] Create an Amazon S3 lifecycle policy that archives AWS CloudTrail trail logs to Amazon S3 Glacier after 90 days.
 Configure Amazon Inspector to provide a notification when a policy change is made to resources.
 - [ ] Configure AWS Artifact to archive AWS CloudTrail logs Configure AWS Trusted Advisor to provide a notification when a policy change is made to resources.
 - [ ] Configure Amazon CloudWatch to export log groups to Amazon S3.
 Configure AWS CloudTrail to provide a notification when a policy change is made to resources.
-- [ ] Create an AWS CloudTrail trail that stores audit logs in Amazon S3.
+- [x] Create an AWS CloudTrail trail that stores audit logs in Amazon S3.
 Configure an AWS Config rule to provide a notif cation when a policy change is made to resources.

 ### A company has several critical applications running on a large fleet of Amazon EC2 instances.
 As part of a security operations review, the company needs to apply a critical operating system patch to EC2 instances within 24 hours of the patch becoming available from the operating system vendor.
 The company does not have a patching solution deployed on AWS, but does have AWS Systems Manager configured.
 The solution must also minimize administrative overhead.
 What should a security engineer recommend to meet these requirements?

 - [ ] Create an AWS Config rule defining the patch as a required configuration for EC2 instances.
-- [x] Use the AWS Systems Manager Run Command to patch affected instances.
+- [ ] Use the AWS Systems Manager Run Command to patch affected instances.
-- [ ] Use an AWS Systems Manager Patch Manager predefined baseline to patch affected instances.
+- [x] Use an AWS Systems Manager Patch Manager predefined baseline to patch affected instances.
 - [ ] Use AWS Systems Manager Session Manager to log in to each affected instance and apply the patch.

 ### A security engineer is asked to update an AW3 CoudTrail log file prefix for an existing trail.
 When attempting to save the change in the CloudTrail console, the security engineer receives the following error message. `There is a problem with the bucket policy.`.
 What will enable the security engineer to saw the change?

 - [ ] Create a new trail with the updated log file prefix, and then delete the original nail Update the existing bucket policy in the Amazon S3 console with the new log the prefix, and then update the log file prefix in the CloudTrail console.
-- [x] Update the existing bucket policy in the Amazon S3 console to allow the security engineers principal to perform PutBucketPolicy. and then update the log file prefix in the CloudTrail console.
+- [ ] Update the existing bucket policy in the Amazon S3 console to allow the security engineers principal to perform PutBucketPolicy, and then update the log file prefix in the CloudTrail console.
-- [ ] Update the existing bucket policy in the Amazon S3 console with the new log file prefix, and then update the log file prefix in the CloudTrail console.
+- [x] Update the existing bucket policy in the Amazon S3 console with the new log file prefix, and then update the log file prefix in the CloudTrail console.
 - [ ] Update the existing bucket policy in the Amazon S3 console to allow the security engineers principal to perform GetBucketPolicy, and then update the log file prefix in the CloudTrail console.

 ### The rule set in the virtual appliance is correct.
 Which of the following are other valid items to troubleshoot in this scenario?
 (Choose TWO)

 - [ ] Verify that the 0.0.0.0/0 route in the route table for the Web server subnet points to a NAT gateway.
-- [ ] Verify which Security Group is applied to the particular web server's elastic network interface (ENI).
+- [x] Verify which Security Group is applied to the particular web server's elastic network interface (ENI).
-- [x] Verify that the 0.0.0.0/0 route in the route table for the Web server subnet points to the virtual security appliance.
+- [ ] Verify that the 0.0.0.0/0 route in the route table for the Web server subnet points to the virtual security appliance.
 - [x] Verify the registered targets in the ALB.
 - [ ] Verify that the 0.0.0.0/0 route in the public subnet points to a NAT gateway.